 Rider is on a semester system.
 The Fall semester runs from early September through mid-December.
 The Spring semester runs from late January to early May.
 Rider also offers two summer sessions.

 All students are assigned an academic advisor within their field of study.
-Undecided majors will be assigned a faculty advisor by their college.

 Approximately 70% of Rider's students live on campus.

 Residence buildings are safe, comfortable, well-equipped and convenient.
-No matter where you live on campus, you are always just a short walk away from your classrooms, the dining hall, the fitness center, the library, and all of the services and resources Rider provides.
+No matter where you live on campus, you are always just a short walk away from your classrooms, the dining hall, the fitness center, the library and all of the services and resources Rider provides.

-Visit Rider's Housing and Dining Webpage
+Visit Rider's Housing and Dining Webpage.

 The Lawrenceville campus is in a very attractive suburban community with extremely low crime rates.
 On campus, Rider places high priority on assuring student safety.
 It has around-the-clock security professionals to patrol University grounds and assist students in any way.

 Rider offers more than 150 clubs and organizations - ranging from student government, to religious and cultural organizations, to academic organizations, to social and interest organizations.
-Visit the Student Life Webpage
+Visit the Student Life webpage.

 Need-based assistance is not available to international students.
 U.S. citizens, permanent residents, and qualified non-citizens (e.g. documented refugees and asylees) may apply for aid using the FAFSA form.